nullstyle/ustate/README.md

 Actor system with invoked actors (promise and callback-based) Comprehensive test suite and working examples
 Initial documentation and API design
-The implementation focused on XState API compatibility while maintaining simplicity and zero dependencies, resulting in a production-ready state machine library suitable for real-world applications.
+The implementation focused on XState API compatibility while maintaining simplicity and minimal dependencies, resulting in a production-ready state machine library suitable for real-world applications.

 ### Zed, by way of Gemini 3 Pro said: